What is pudendal neuralgia?

 Oftentimes, particularly for patients traveling from foreign countries to see me, I will combine many of the procedures above in a single treatment.
-Therefore a patient may have pulsed radiofrequency treatement to the pudendal nerve, platelet lysate hydrodissection of the pudendal nerve, pulsed radiofrequency treatment of the pudendal nerve, botox to the obturator internus muscles, and platelet rich plasma injections to the sacrotuberous ligaments all in one session.
+Therefore a patient may have pulsed radiofrequency treatement to the pudendal nerve, hydrodissection of the pudendal nerve, pulsed radiofrequency treatment of the pudendal nerve, botox to the obturator internus muscles, and nutrient rich injections to the sacrotuberous ligaments all in one session.
 The helps minimize the need to travel to my clinic multiple times to receive these treatments individually.

 How does treatment work?

 I treat nerve pain of all sorts all over the body.
 I want to be frank and state that pudendal neuralgia is one of the toughest to beat.
 Typically, treatment takes many months, when incorporating pelvic floor physical therapy, medications, injections, and lifestyle modifications.
 Patients typically will start with at least two diagnostic image-guided pudendal nerve blocks to confirm the diagnosis.
 They may then need to proceed to more advanced procedures such as pulsed radiofrequency treatement, botox, the PudendalRegen procedure, or in some cases spinal cord stimulation or dorsal root ganglion stimulation.
 Finally, surgical intervention may be needed in some cases.